fedosejev/success.exchange/public/events/saul-klein-at-london-business-school/_content.md

 One fact that caught my attention: more than half of the audience attended such event for the first time.
 And more than half of the audience were London Business School students.

-So glad that these events are open for general public.
+So glad that these events are open to general public.